json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/hooks.md

 * The author of article `Old Article` is person `Alice`.
 * The author of article `New Article` is person `Bob`.

 Now let's consider an API user that tries to update `New Article` by setting its author to `Alice`.
+The request would look something like `PATCH /articles/{NewArticleId}` with a body containing a reference to `Alice`.

 First to all, we wish to authorize this operation by the verifying permissions related to the resources that are **explicity affected**  by it:
 1. Is the API user allowed to update `New Article`?
 2. Is the API user allowed to update `Alice`?